-DMS Properties, LLC ...
-Residential Real Estate Services has performed a market analysis on over 1,550 Maryland homes with a combined market value of over $411 million.
+The licensed real estate agents at DMS Properties, LLC ...
+Residential Real Estate Services have performed a market analysis on over 1,750 Maryland homes with a combined market value of over $500 million.
 Many of these were directly for lenders in the form of a Broker Price Opinion (BPO).
 There are three reasons that we know of why a lender would request a BPO on a property:

 There are some web sites that claim to be able to perform this service for you.
 They will ask you to plug in some basic information and then will tell you what your house is worth.
 Don't believe them!
 Under the Code of Ethics for the Maryland Real Estate Commission, the only way to properly conduct a CMA is for a Real Estate Agent to review the comparable properties AND do an extensive review of your specific property.

 If you decide to ultimately sell your property, Real Estate Agents are not permitted to tell you what asking price to choose.
 That is YOUR decision ... we don't make decisions for our clients.
 The best that we can do is provide you with this information so that you can make the right decision for your individual situation.
 The bottom line, though, is that home that are priced too high simply don't sell (people don't even come to look at them!).